 If you are traveling outside the country, please refer to the CDC’s travel immunization recommendations.

 The CDC recommends that adults born after 1957 get the MMR vaccine.
 If you aren’t sure whether you’ve been vaccinated, you can get a booster dose or check your antibody levels with a titer blood test.
-Talk with your health care provider to decide which is best for you.
+Talk with your doctor to decide which is best for you.

 Colorado requires schools and licensed child care facilities to disclose their immunization and vaccine exemption rates and report rates annually to the health department.
 That means that anyone – including parents – can simply call and ask for the facility-wide rates.
 Parents can also look up vaccination and vaccine exemption rates for their child’s school or child care facility on the health department’s school and child care immunization data website.
 Learn more from the Colorado Children's Immunization Coalition.

-We advocate on behalf of kids in the public policy arena, making sure that their needs and concerns are heard when important decisions are made.
+We advocate on behalf of kids in the public policy arena, making sure that their needs and concerns are heard when important policy decisions are made.
 We have many ways that you can get involved and participate.
-Join the Children’s Hospital Colorado Child Health Champions and the Colorado Children’s Immunization Coalition's Colorado Parents for Vaccinated Communities to receive action alerts and learn how you can be a voice for Colorado kids!
+Join the Children’s Hospital Colorado Child Health Champions and the Colorado Children’s Immunization Coalition to receive action alerts and learn how you can be a voice for Colorado kids!

-For questions about measles or your child’s health, please contact your child’s health care provider or call the ParentSmart Healthline: 720-777-0123.
+For questions about measles or your child’s health, please contact your child’s doctor or call the ParentSmart Healthline™: 720-777-0123.